Adam and George founded The Fresh Olive Company in 1991, but the heritage goes back a good few years before that…

 Keen to expand the range, George and his mum tour Europe looking for exciting new ingredients.
 On their travels they find outstanding olive oil, balsamic vinegar and pesto, and make lifelong friends in Eduard, Allesandro and Mario.

-We take a stall at the world famous Borough Market near London Bridge, where we trade happily until 2016, when Borough won't renew our lease, taking umbrage at us having a few products in premium supermarkets.
+We take a stall at the world famous Borough Market near London Bridge, where we trade happily until 2016.

 We launch oils and vinegars in Sainsbury's and Waitrose under the name Belazu.

 A trend for British chefs setting up abroad works in our favour; our first export customer is the Jumeirah Beach hotel in Dubai...the first of many (we're now available in 30 countries).

 The Belazu Foundation sponsors a school in Morocco.

 Soon we're sponsoring three schools, and we support them to this day (and other projects closer to home too).

 By 2005, we're selling 30 million servings of pesto a year.

 In 2006, we begin supplying more and more food manufacturers, including companies who make food for Marks and Spencers.
 As a result, we gain BRC A status, which we proudly hold to this day (we're AA+ these days, where the inspectors can drop by unannounced).